Recent Projects

 174 Trust Quiet Room & Soft Play Area

-UlsterWooden Spoon Quiet Room and Soft Play Area at 174 Trust, a Sensory Space project featuring a Quiet Room and Soft Play Area, in Ulster, has been awarded a grant of £30,000.
+Wooden Spoon Quiet Room and Soft Play Area at 174 Trust has been awarded a grant of £30,000.
 This project, aimed at supporting children and young people with additional needs by providing calming and stimulating sensory environments, is set to have a significant impact on the local community.
+This equipment will be used by children, young people and adults at the 8 disability clubs and a pre-school nursery which the 174 Trust runs at the Duncairn Centre in North Belfast.

 Wooden Spoon is a charitable organisation dedicated to transforming lives through the power of the rugby community.
 Known for its commitment to supporting children and young people with disabilities or facing disadvantage across the UK and Ireland, the charity has funded numerous projects that provide meaningful opportunities and positive outcomes.
 With a strong history of impactful, community-led initiatives, Wooden Spoon continues to improve lives through physical, educational, and social projects.
 Through collaborations like this, Wooden Spoon furthers its mission to deliver lasting change within communities.